Ribes: Description

-Ribes species are medium shrublike plants with marked diversity in strikingly diverse flowers and fruit.
+Ribes species are medium shrub-like plants with marked diversity in flowers and fruit.
 They have either palmately lobed or compound leaves, and some have thorns.
-The sepals of the flowers are larger than the petals, and fuse into a tube or saucer shape.
+The sepals of the flowers are larger than the petals, and fuse into a tube of saucer shape.
 The ovary is inferior, maturing into a berry with many seeds.

 Taxonomy

 Ribes is the single genus in the Saxifragales family Grossulariaceae.
 Although once included in the broader circumscription of Saxifragaceae sensu lato, it is now positioned as a sister group to Saxifragaceae sensu stricto.

 Subdivision

 First treated on a worldwide basis in 1907, the infrageneric classification has undergone many revisions, and even in the era of molecular phylogenetics there has been contradictory evidence.
 Although sometimes treated as two separate genera, Ribes and Grossularia (Berger 1924), the consensus has been to consider it as a single genus, divided into a number of subgenera, the main ones of which are subgenus Ribes (currants) and subgenus Grossularia (gooseberries), further subdivided into sections.
 Janczewski (1907) considered six subgenera and eleven sections.
 Berger's twelve subgenera based on two distinct genera (see Senters & Soltis (2003) Table 1) have subsequently been demoted to sections.
 Weigend (2007) elevated a number of sections to produce a taxonomy of seven subgenera; Ribes (sections Ribes, Heretiera, Berisia) Coreosma, Calobotrya (sections Calobotrya, Cerophyllum), Symphocalyx, Grossularioides, Grossularia, Parilla.

 Taxonomy, according to Berger, modified by Sinnott (1985):